johnnynguyen541/udacity-cloud-devops-2/README.md

 * Other Notes:
   * For Troubleshooting:
-    * deploy apps in public subnets initially (with SSH key set in launch config and port 22 open)
+    * Deploy apps in public subnets initially (with SSH key set in launch config and port 22 open)
     * Log information for UserData scripts is located in this file: cloud-init-output.log under the folder: /var/log.
     * The provided UserData script should help you install all the required dependencies - but it takes several minutes to complete and few seconds to load (note this for load blancer health check)
     * Set up a Jump Box to SSH.